InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

 Serialization of Dynamic Objects
 --------------------------------

-Class instances ``InfinniPlatform.Sdk.Dynamic.DynamicWrapper`` can be serialized and deserialized to/from JSON.
-You my find additional info here
+Class instances DynamicDocument_ can be serialized and deserialized to/from JSON.
+You my find additional info here :doc:`/06-serialization/index`.

-:doc:`/06-serialization/index`.
+.. _`DynamicDocument`: /api/reference/InfinniPlatform.Dynamic.DynamicDocument.html